Brandon Nakashima: 2021: ATP finals, NextGen Finals semi finalist

 Nakashima qualified into a Grand Slam main draw for the first time at Wimbledon.
 He lost in the first round to compatriot and 31st seed, Taylor Fritz.

 Nakashima reached his first final in Los Cabos, where after beating J. J. Wolf, fourth seed Sam Querrey, fifth seed Jordan Thompson (after saving 3 match points), and second seed John Isner, he lost to top seed Cameron Norrie in the final.
 From this run, the 19-year-old Nakashima became the youngest American to reach an ATP final since a then 18-year-old Taylor Fritz got to the final of the Memphis Open in 2016.

 A week later in Atlanta, Nakashima reached his second final in as many weeks but lost to sixth seed John Isner in the championship match.
 As a result of this good run, Nakashima cracked the top 100 for the first time, coming in at world No. 89 on August 2, 2021, a day before his 20th birthday.

-As a qualifier at the 2021 European Open, he reached the quarterfinals where he lost to Diego Schwartzman.
-As a result, he reached a new career-high ranking of No. 70 on 25 October 2021.
+As a qualifier at the 2021 European Open, Nakashima reached the quarterfinals where he lost to Diego Schwartzman.
+As a result, he reached a new career-high singles ranking of No. 70 on 25 October 2021.

 Nakashima qualified for the 2021 Next Generation ATP Finals as the fourth seed in recognition of his breakout success in the year among players aged 21 and under.
 In his group, he notched wins against Juan Manuel Cerúndolo and Holger Rune, taking him to the semifinals, before he lost to eventual finalist Sebastian Korda in five sets.
 He ended the year at a career-high of No. 62 and was nominated ATP Newcomer of the Year.